Photographer | Still and Motion

 Scott Drickey is a professional photographer and DP | Director.
 He attended Brooks Institute and went on to shoot for fashion and beauty editorial and advertising assignments.
 He’s also a journeyman in IATSE Studio Film Mechanics as a rigging electrician and has worked on feature films to commercials.
 Scott’s specialties are in portraits, still life and producing still and motion content with an emphasis on youth culture.

 There was a time when I was known for my tenacious work style and my lighting expertise.
 As a photographer’s assistant and in my early days as a photographer, I was fast, obsessively organized, and almost psychic in my ability to anticipate the needs of others on a shoot.
 I was the assistant world-famous photographers requested for their shoots.
 I traveled the world, working in studios in Paris and the deserts of the American West.
-My work appeared in Vogue and Mademoiselle.
+My work appeared in Vogue to Vibe Magazines.

 I blinked my eyes, and 20 years went by.
-And to my surprise, my work became infinitely more interesting when I pointed my camera at “regular” people — artists, rodeo queens, and skate punks.
-I lit them as if I were shooting a cover of a fashion magazine.
+And to my surprise, my work became infinitely more interesting when I applied my perspective at “regular” people — artists, rodeo queens, and skate punks.
+I lit them as if I were shooting a story for a fashion magazine.
 Using the same techniques and the same intense dedication to quality, my photos revealed personalities, truths, and undeniable beauty.

 Some things haven’t changed since the early days of my career.
-I am still dedicated to disarming my clients with excellent customer service.
+I am still dedicated to disarming my clients with experience and capability.
 And I always strive to establish an intimacy to reveal my subjects being undeniably themselves.
 As a photographer, my job is to bring my expertise to build on an idea or offer new ones.
 My work begins long before a shoot, and my clients consistently appreciate the care I take generating and enhancing ideas for campaign still and motion content.

 There is no end to the craft of photography’s ability to seduce me.
 If I’m fortunate enough to be around another for another 20 years, I can guarantee you, I will still be behind the camera shooting still and moving pictures.

-Strive to establish an uncanny intimacy with a stranger and animate an inanimate object
+Establish an uncanny intimacy with a stranger.
+Animate an inanimate object.

 Always consider the story then plan the work and work the plan.